By Gilly Carr

 Our knowledge of what happened next to Le Calvez is based only on records from French prisons.
 These show that he arrived at Coutances Prison on 19 November 1942, which he left on 7 May 1943.
 He arrived at Fort d’Hauteville Prison in Dijon on 8 May 1943 from La Santé Prison in Paris.
 His fellow deportees, George Du Pre, Albert Marie and Henry Rabet, arrived with him.
 On 5 July 1943, Le Calvez, Du Pre, Marie and Rabet were escorted from Fort d’Hauteville to Dijon Prison.

 Meanwhile, back in Jersey, on 31 May 1943, the magistrate of the court of the Field Command decreed that Le Calvez’s prison sentence would be remitted from 27 June 1943.
 This decree was followed with the statement that Le Calvez had already been released and transferred to an internment camp (a statement which the prison records show to be false).
-However, this transfer, which was most likely to Saint-Denis Internment Camp in Paris (although his sister said that he was sent to a ‘Red Cross camp’, after developing abdominal problems in prison) could only have been temporary.
+This transfer, to Saint-Denis Internment Camp in Paris, where he arrived on 8 July 1943 (although his sister said that he was sent to a ‘Red Cross camp’, after developing abdominal problems in prison) would only have been temporary.
+He was released on 20 August 1943.
 Le Calvez’s occupation registration card notes that he returned from France back to Jersey on 25 August 1943.

 After his return, Le Calvez married Augustine Poulain on 6 January 1945 and moved to Georgetown in the parish of St Clement.
 After the Occupation, he worked with his father and brothers providing fertilizer and other materials to farmers.
 However, Le Calvez’s father died in 1946, and his siblings and mother moved to America.
 Le Calvez himself stayed in Jersey but moved to the UK around 1954.